 - Conflict resolution

 Skills Learned in a Education Program

-Graduate school can propel educators forward in their career because of the advanced skills learned.
+Graduate school can propel educators forward in their careers because of the advanced skills learned.
 Specific skills will depend on the type of graduate program and focus.
 You can expect to learn the following skills throughout your graduate program: